vpavlenko/study-music/talks/f0/02_analysis.md

 - Try Omnizart.
 Omnizart uses spleeter under the hood, and maybe replacing it with demucs can give better results.
 Also [MT3](https://github.com/magenta/mt3)
    - Also see [MusicNetEM](https://benadar293.github.io/)
 - For piano: either [bytedance](https://github.com/bytedance/piano_transcription) or "Onsets and Frames"

+## Install omnizart

+If fails due to PyYAML: [run this](https://github.com/yaml/pyyaml/issues/601#issuecomment-1693730229).
+(It also fails on colab).

+I try on `pyenv global 3.8.10`.

+`python3 -m pip install tensorflow-macos`

+Maybe I should fix omnizart installation right in a colab.